bravecorvus/voiceit/README.md

 ./run-dev
 ```

+**Note: I have noticed that running the above command in a system which defaults to the root user will not work since the Redis container needs to be owned by user:group `1001:1001` (due to their implementation of Linxu security).
+Hence, you will need to add the line `chown -R 1001:1001 redis` after the `mkdir` line in the above script for this scenario**

 This programs bootstraps the directories we will be mounting on the host system as well as moving the files `docker-compose.yaml` and `docker-compose-actual.yaml` so that `actual` gets used during execution, but switches back places after the program is shut down via `CTRL-C`.

 **Please make sure you run this program AT LEAST ONCE even if you already understand how to use `docker-compose` since the directories are necessary to run Redis and the web server.**

 ![run-dev](https://78.media.tumblr.com/6c7037e4dd74023d34213aac24002ac3/tumblr_p7h7ljqUCv1s5a4bko1_1280.png)